Wodan58/G3-JOY-1/doc/INSTALL.md

 Introduction
 ============

-Instead of downloading and compiling the source code of Joy, it should be possible to present an installer for the Windows operating system.
+Downloading and compiling the source code of Joy is one way to install the software on a system.
+Another way is an installer program, although that one is available only for Windows.

-Such an installer can be created with Visual Studio 2022, but using the installer proved to be a frightening experience.
+The installer was created with NSIS.
+Downloading and installing is still a frightening experience.

 The many steps that are needed are shown in pictures.